 - Chemicals Our chemicals segment is operated through our majority ownership of Kronos.
 Kronos is a leading global producer and marketer of value-added titanium dioxide pigment products ("TiO2").
 TiO2 is used for a variety of manufacturing applications, including plastics, paints, paper and other industrial products. - Component Products We operate in the component products industry through our majority ownership of CompX.
 CompX is a leading global manufacturer of security products, precision ball bearing slides and ergonomic computer support systems used in the office furniture, transportation, tool storage and a variety of other industries.
 CompX is also a leading manufacturer of stainless steel exhaust systems, gauges and throttle controls for the performance marine industry. - Waste Management WCS is our wholly-owned subsidiary which owns and operates a West Texas facility for the processing, treatment, storage and disposal of hazardous, toxic and certain types of low-level radioactive waste.
-WCS obtained a byproduct disposal license in 2008 and is in the process of constructing the byproduct disposal facility, which is expected to begin disposal operations in September 2009.
-In January 2009 WCS received a low-level radioactive waste disposal permit, and construction of the low-level radioactive waste facility is currently expected to begin in the fourth quarter of 2009, following the completion of some pre-construction licensing and administrative matters, and is expected to be operational in the fourth quarter of 2010.
+WCS obtained a byproduct disposal license in 2008 and began disposal operations in October 2009.
+In January 2009 WCS received a low-level radioactive waste disposal permit, and construction of the low-level radioactive waste facility is currently expected to begin in early 2010, following the completion of some pre-construction licensing and administrative matters, and is expected to be operational in the fourth quarter of 2010.